ikaroamorim/rocketseat-exercises/codeDrops/guia-performance/readme.md

 2 - Renders too often -> E.g state is from input that the users fill, the state will change every character the user type in 3 - Re-render with same props
 4 - Components Medium to Big Size -> In very simple components is faster to React create in virtual Dom than compare the properties

+# useMemo
+useMemo will compare the value inside the dependency array and check if it's changed

+1 - Avoid complex recalculations

+# useCallback